 Back in C Section in 1955 the club was very competitive throughout the 1950’s with a number of finals’ appearances.
 Robin Harrison won the competition best and fairest in 1959 and in 1961 another premiership was achieved in D Section, against West Brunswick.
 1963 saw a grand final defeat by Parkside but promotion to B Section and the club consistently appeared in finals and reached A Section in 1966.

 In the 50th year of the Club the ultimate prize was achieved, the 1970 A Section premiership winning margin, 2 points against Coburg.
-John (JA) Wilson was the successful coach and Tony Lester the Captain.
+John (JA) Wilson was the successful coach and Tony Pyman was acting captain.

 The Club’s record score to that date, 32-16-208, was scored in 1971 against MHSOB and a special dinner held in 1971 to mark John Wilson’s retirement as coach after 11 seasons.
 John Butcher won the A Section goal kicking award with 80 goals.
 Throughout the seventies Caulfield Grammarians was a respected football club despite a couple of seasons in B Section and returned to A Section in 1976.

-In 1979 the Tootell Pavilion was built above the change rooms at Albert Park to honour the outstanding contribution of the Tootell family to the football club.
-In the early 1980’s the club again slipped to C Section before winning the flag in that season and promotion back to B Section.
+In 1979 the Tootell Pavilion was named above the change rooms at Albert Park to honour the outstanding contribution of the Tootell family to the football club.
+Also in the final game of 1979 in B Section the Club’s kicked it's record score of 32 - 10 - 214 in the final game against Trinity but still missed on playing finals.
+The club In the early 1980’s the club again slipped to C Section before winning the flag in that season and promotion back to B Section.
 David Matthews kicked 114 goals in the premiership season.

 Back to A Section in 1986 but by 1991 the club had slipped down to D Section and although returning briefly to C Section in 1993, the forced relocation of the club to East Malvern saw the club struggle and fall back to D Section by 1995.
 Richard Harris played his 200th game in 1994.